pinobatch/hello-world/Xubuntu_setup.md

 The things I'm most likely to run in Wine:

 * OpenMPT (free sample-based music editor, formerly ModPlug Tracker)
-* FCEUX (free NES emulator with debugger)
-* FamiTracker (free NES music editor)
+* Dn-FamiTracker (free NES music editor)
-* No$sns (proprietary Super NES emulator, which runs at full speed on an Atom unlike bsnes-plus or Mesen-S)
+* No$sns (proprietary Super NES emulator, which may work on machines that cannot run Mesen-S at full speed)
-* BGB (proprietary Game Boy emulator)
+* BGB (proprietary Game Boy emulator), 32-bit version to allow use with CamStudio or ZMBV lossless codec
 * Gens Kmod (Genesis/Mega Drive emulator with debugging)

-To make launching Windows program from the terminal more convenient, put a shell script in `~/.local/bin` that handles slash conversion.
+To make launching Windows program from the terminal more convenient, put a shell script in `~/.local/bin` for each such program that converts slashes.

     nano ~/.local/bin/famitracker